-Biblical Counseling

-Biblical Languages

-Business Leadership

-Communications

-History

-Intercultural Studies

-Worship Ministries

-Programs of Study Page 20
+Biblical Counseling Biblical Languages Business Leadership Communications Graphic Design History Intercultural Studies Worship Ministries

+CHRISTIAN LIFE AND WORLDVIEW PROGRAM (NONDEGREE)

 Financial Information

 The student is responsible for meeting all educational expenses such as tuition, fees, housing, books, etc. All educational charges are due and payable on the published due date of the semester or term for which the student is enrolled.